Mikay-Mikay/reservify_website_alpas/README.md

 # reservify_website_alpas
-It contains html, css and java script of the website //PHP WILL BE ADDED SOON//
+It contains PHP, HTML, CSS and JS of the PM&JI RESERVIFY WEB-BASED SYSTEM